aravind-duvvuri/aravind-duvvuri/README.md

 ## Aravind Duvvuri
 👋 Hello!
 I'm Aravind, a passionate data science and machine learning enthusiast with over 3 years of experience in the analytics field.
+I have a Bachelors degree(B.Tech) in Computer Science and Engineering with Specialization in Data Analytics.
 Throughout my journey, I've been driven by a curiosity to explore data, uncover insights, and build predictive models that solve real-world problems.

 📊 In my career, I've had the opportunity to work on a diverse range of projects.
 My expertise lies in leveraging Python, SQL, Power BI and Excel to manipulate, analyze, and visualize data to derive actionable insights.